The Turbine of Torment Over Worry! Checkout Your "Worry Log". Things May Be Not as Bad as They Might Appear!

 Dr. Herbert Benson in his decades of work showing how positive meditation is also, correspondingly has shown how deleterious and poisonous our self-inflicted stress responses can put us behind the eight ball.
 “Chewing the Cud” of repetitious worry in our own personal mental terrain has the effect of NOT digesting and allowing our bodies to absorb and assimilate.
 Rather we get soaked with harmful substances which lead to very real health problems.

-He goes one.
-“At times, the stress response is appropriate and necessary, helping us rise to meet physical and emotional challenges.
 But stress hormones that are triggered too often or stuck in overdrive can fuel worrisome health problems—from headaches and heartburn to high blood pressure and heart disease.”

-The importance of consciousness to what is going on in our minds is essential.
 One woman in Pennsylvania with several personal relationship issues put it this way in a counseling session with me, several years ago.
 “When I actually become alert, or awaken to what my mind has been doing; chewing and chewing on certain thoughts over and over again, I ask myself how long I have been doing this?”

 “And what have you discovered?”
 I asked.